-A. Heating:
+B. Heating:

 - 1. Habitable rooms must be provided with 68-degree (F) heat when the outside temperature is at the average yearly minimum for the locale.
 Wall mounted thermostatic controls are required for each dwelling unit heating system.
-Heating units with self-contained controls are not acceptable. - 2.
-Existing heating systems, which are inoperative, hazardous or inefficient (under 75% efficiency per test) must be repaired to perform at a minimum 80% efficiency or be replaced.
+Heating units with self-contained controls are not acceptable. - Existing heating systems, which are inoperative, hazardous or inefficient (under 75% efficiency per test) must be repaired to perform at a minimum 80% efficiency or be replaced.
 Ductwork and piping must be enclosed in all habitable areas.
 Boilers and furnaces must be located in fire resistant areas. - 3.
 New heating systems shall operate at minimum, 90% EFUE for gas fired boilers, 87% EFUE for oil fired boilers.
 Steel boilers are not allowed. - 4.
 Use sealed combustion gas/oil appliances only with external combustion air. - 5.
 Size heating equipment for maximum efficiency. - 6.
-Install ductwork in unconditioned spaces when no other solution is possible. - a.
-When ducts must be located in unconditioned spaces, insulate to R-6 insulation at minimum. - b.
-Ducts will be tested with duct blaster to be =<8% total leakage and =<4% leakage to outside. - c.
-Avoid unnecessary heating of unoccupied zones like entry, storage, mechanical, and utility areas. - 7.
-Install boiler and furnace vent piping on painted blocking and locate vents at side or rear elevations of the building or rear roof areas only. - 8.
-High Efficiency VRF (Variable Refrigerant Flow), Electric Heat Pump or Mini Split Systems rated for use in cold weather climates are an acceptable alternative to conventional heating and air conditioning systems. - 9.
-Wall mounted wireless controls are highly recommended for these systems. - 10.
-The use of electric resistance heating systems is strongly discouraged unless the operation costs are offset by renewables. - 11.
+Avoid unnecessary heating of unoccupied zones like entry, storage, mechanical, and utility areas.
+7. Install boiler and furnace vent piping on painted blocking and locate vents at side or rear elevations of the building or rear roof areas only. - 7.
+The use of electric resistance heating systems is strongly discouraged unless the operation costs are offset by renewables. - 8.
 Mechanical closets shall be installed in rooms with floor drains or drip pans with water resistant floor covering.
 All boiler rooms to be equipped with floor drains.

-B. Hot Water Supply:
+C. Hot Water Supply:

-- 1. Each dwelling unit shall be provided with hot water supply (individual or common) adequate to service the number of occupants and fixtures.
+Each dwelling unit shall be provided with hot water supply (individual or common) adequate to service the number of occupants and fixtures.
 Water heaters should produce at least 120°F water at all taps and be insulated.
-Relief valves and overflow pipes must be properly installed. - 2.
-Hot water heaters shall be highly energy efficient or indirect storage tanks supplied and sized as follows: - a.
+Relief valves and overflow pipes must be properly installed.

+- Hot water heaters shall be highly energy efficient or indirect storage tanks supplied and sized as follows: - a.
 Efficiency, one and two-bedroom units 30-gallon hot water heater or central water heating system. - b.
 Three-bedroom unit 40-gallon hot water heater or central water heating system. - c.
 Four-bedroom unit 55-gallon hot water heater or central water heating system. - d.
 Properly sized and engineered high efficiency combi-boiler units, indirect fired water heaters or on-demand hot water heaters are acceptable alternatives to standard hot water tanks. - e.
 Conventional electric resistance water heaters should be avoided to help ensure the required RNC Tier rating and Energy Star certification.

-C. Plumbing Systems:
+D. Plumbing Systems: